 for English PhD students is also available.

-The next exam will be held in November 2015.
-More information to follow at a later date.
+The next exam will be held November 5, 2015.
+More information here